PhilipYip1988/vmware-workstation-installation-guide/windows-1709-guest/readme.md

 You will now be taken to the Windows 10 Version 1709 Desktop.

-## Installing Windows 10 Version 1709 Update
+## Installing Windows 10 Version 1709 Updates

 Microsoft .Net 3.5 was considered legacy in Windows 8.1 and wasn't enabled by default.
 To install it (optional) right click the Start Button and select Command Prompt (Admin):